watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This architecture based on Software-Defined Networking (SDN) {{!RFC7426}} separating the Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), and Application Plane (AP).

+Each plane has the following roles:

 * FP:
 * CP:
 * MP:
 * AP:

-Each component communicates using standardized protocols as described in 3.2 Requirements.
+Each component communicates using standardized protocols as described in 3.1 Requirements.
 These components are designed to be loosely coupled and cooperate by using abstraction layers.

 As defined in {{!RFC9315}}, Intent types include Operational, Rule, Service, Flow, and so on.